Don't you love it when you book a car thinking you're getting a pretty good deal, only to find the price has nearly doubled when you go to pick it up?

 - driving on unsealed roads

-- having an unauthorised person drive the vehicle
+- an unauthorised person driving the vehicle

 - using the incorrect fuel type